LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

 this example, we will use the :code:`HuggingFaceH4/zephyr-7b-beta` model.

 As the objective is not to predict the next token but to be a helpful assistant, we first need to examine the behavior when generating text.
 We can do this quite easily by using the :code:`pipeline` method of the transformers library.
-The arguments :code:`tok_args` and :code:`model_args` are used to pass additional arguments when calling the :code:`from_pretrained` method under the hood.

 .. code-block:: python